robertjchristian/ldap-auth-gateway/README.md

 <h1>ldap-auth-gateway</h1>

+<b>Note: This is a minimum viable product... that said, it works!</b>

 <h2>about</h2>

 Provides a gateway pattern for centralizing the authorization and session management of incoming HTTP requests through a reverse proxy.
 Authorization mechanism could be made pluggable since it is facaded by an auth service, but in the default implementation, I'm using a nodejs-based LDAP server (ldapjs).